-I reached a breaking point earlier this year, when I just completely gave up on having a runner in my kitchen.
+In recent years, I reached a breaking point where I just completely gave up on having a runner in my kitchen.
 I had gone through three in two years (and to be honest, it probably should have been more than that—I kept one of them around for way too long).
 Most of my runner-related drama came thanks to an unwieldy 2-year-old human and her frenemy/fur sibling, my sweet-as-can-be papillon, Lulu, who is house-trained—but also 15 years old and in poor health.
 Our dining room rug had suffered as well.

-Lately these rugs, which you toss in the washing machine, have become popular on the Internet, but I’ve been a skeptic in real life.
+Lately, these rugs that you toss in the washing machine have become popular on the Internet—but I’ve been a skeptic in real life.
 I’d seen Ruggables on photo shoots I’ve styled, and while they photograph well and come in a huge range of patterns and colors, they’re also thin and obviously made of synthetic materials.
 Practical, maybe, but not my style.

-Well, desperate times call for desperate measures, and trying one would be my last-ditch effort.
+Well, desperate times call for desperate measures; trying one would be my last-ditch effort.
 (Truth be told, you do a lot of things you’d never imagine after becoming a parent.)
-The brand’s newly launched Re-Jute collection—done in a basket weave that’s meant to mimic jute—seemed promising.
-Simultaneously, homewares brand Revival announced the debut of its first washable rug—a 100 percent cotton version in a range of modern, geometric designs that I could totally get down with.
+The brand’s Re-Jute collection—done in a basket weave that’s meant to mimic jute—seemed promising.
+Simultaneously, homewares brand Revival‘s washable rugs are 100 percent cotton and come in a range of modern, geometric designs.
+Now that I could totally get down with.
 So I suddenly had choices.
 In the end, I tested three: a rug from Revival’s washable Recess collection, one from Ruggable’s Re-Jute collection, and a standard Ruggable rug.
 Here’s how they each held up.